Fredmf/Open-TX-Portal-Voice-Pack/README.md

 I amplified all sampels by around 7 db to better fit the volume of the original OpenTX Sounds (and they where to quiet)

+i placed all sounds then where not part of the stock sd into a BONUS folder, you have to place them in the en directory if you want to use them

 ## ========== ORIGINAL README ============ ##
 # Open TX Portal Voice Pack #